Rrucha/CSE-250_my_work./README.md

 each record in one table, we're going to find the corresponding record in the other table and produce a new "combined" record.

-(To be precise, what we're talking about here is a specific kind of join called an equi-join, but this is by far the most common kind)
+*(To be pedantic, what we're talking about here is a specific kind of join called an _equi-join_.
+However, equi-joins are sufficiently common that it's common to refer to equi-joins as simply joins)*

 For example, let's join together the **Customer** and **Pizza By Zip** tables on their mutual **Zip Code** attribute (e.g., to find the reccomended pizza place